Pros and Cons of Using Shopping Coupons

 - The usage of mobile is on the verge as compared to desktops and laptops.
 Most of the emails today are viewed from mobile applications.
 Discount Coupons continue to be received from mobile.
 Hence, there are fair chances of customers viewing and buying the coupon.

 - With the advent of digital technology, the cost of creating and distributing coupons has dramatically reduced.
-They can be easily compiled through online sources and share them is even most easier.
+They can be easily compiled from online sources and share them is even most easier.
 They can be shared through online couponing sites, email or social media networks like Facebook and Twitter.

 - Offering coupons and deals may also encourage your customers to switch brand.